What is a VPN, and why should you use it? Top Reasons

 The RSA is used to secure your connection, not your data.
 This is why this type is used together with public-key encryption, which secures your data.
-Together both, your data and connection are encrypted.
+Together both your data and connection are encrypted.

 Secure Hash Algorithm (SHA)

 This type of encryption is used to authenticate data and SSL/TLS connections.
 While connecting, it creates a unique fingerprint to validate the TLS certificate.
-This makes sure that your connection to the correct server.
+This makes sure that your connection is to the correct server.
 If this encryption isn’t used, a third party could re-route your traffic to another server without you noticing.

 What other reasons do you need for a VPN?

 A good VPN service with a careful selection of protocols contributes significantly to your data protection.
 For example, you can connect to the servers when performing money transactions online.
 This way, you protect your access data – especially if you’re on the go and cannot use your Wi-Fi.
 Even with a slow internet connection, a VPN can literally help you jump on the bandwagon.
 In fact, there are Internet providers that throttle data traffic to persuade customers to switch to a more expensive package.
 With a VPN, you can sometimes increase your transmission speed.
 However, the service can also affect the speed due to the redirection.

 What does a VPN cost?